mpupo-co/ds-project-ist/README.md

-# ds-project-ist @ IST
-Data Science course Project - IST 25/26
+# ds-project-ist @ IST Data Science course 25/26

 ## 1\.
 Overview
 The project consists of performing the first iteration of the KDD process, when training